-Grisha's Certification of BAT instructors provides dog owners with a trusted source of referrals to behaviorists and trainers using BAT to rehabilitate dog aggression and other issues.
-She started this program in August 2012.
-Certified BAT Instructors (CBATI) are trainers and behaviorists with experience using BAT with clients for aggression, fear, and bullying.
+Certification of BAT instructors provides dog owners with a trusted source of referrals to behaviorists and trainers using BAT to rehabilitate dog aggression and other issues.
+Certified BAT Instructors (CBATI) instruct and implement meaningful behavior change through BAT.

 - International recognition as a BAT expert

 - Marketing help (business link on our CBATI directory, help in discussion group, press release on CBATI status)

 - Mentoring: extra support for your work with clients (Facebook group just for CBATIs)

 - Use of the CBATI logo on your website and marketing materials.